Spin noise of exciton-polaritons in microcavities

-In polariton lasers, the spontaneous symmetry breaking results in the appearance of a stochastic vector polarization including circular polarization directly proportional to the spin of a polariton condensate~\cite{PhysRevLett.101.136409,PhysRevB.80.195309}.
-The Stokes vector (pseudospin) of a condensate may be pinned to one of the crystal axes \cite{Levrat}, due to the structure anisotropy.
-In this case the time-averaged polarization of emission of polariton lasers is defined by pinning, while it momentary value may fluctuate.
-The spin fluctuations give rise to the ``spin noise" which may be studied experimentally by optical means.
+In polariton lasers, the spontaneous symmetry breaking results in the appearance of a stochastic vector polarization including circular polarization related with the spin of a polariton condensate~ \cite{PhysRevLett.101.136409,PhysRevB.80.195309}.
+The Stokes vector (pseudospin) of a condensate may be pinned to one of the crystal axes \cite {Levrat}, due to the structure anisotropy.
+In this case the time-averaged polarization of emission of polariton lasers is defined by pinning, while it momentary value fluctuates.
+The spin fluctuations give rise to the ``spin noise" which may be studied by optical measurements.
 The spin fluctuations, being inherent to any system at equilibrium or not, were first observed in 1981 in Na vapor~\cite{aleksandrov81}.
-Nowadays they became a research field in semiconductor spintronics, since measurements of their properties can provide an important information on spin dynamics, hardly accessible otherwise~\cite{Crooker_Noise,Mueller2010,crooker2010,1742-6596-324-1-012002,dahbashi:031906,crooker2012}.
+The studies of spin fluctuations has become an important part of spintronics.
+The measurements of spin noise provide a crucial information on spin dynamics of carriers, excitons, and nuclei, including spin precession and relaxation rates and statistics of spin fluctuations.
+These characteristics are hardly accessible otherwise~\cite{Crooker_Noise,Mueller2010,crooker2010,1742-6596-324-1-012002,dahbashi:031906,crooker2012}.

-Here we study theoretically the spin noise spectra of polariton lasers both below and beyond the laser threshold and demonstrate that it is extremely sensitive to the mean occupation number of the condensate and to the statistics of polaritons.
-Our approach can be easily extended to a rich variety of bosonic systems where spin polarization may be formed including cold atoms, indirect excitons, triplet superconductors and $^3$He superfluids.
+Here we study theoretically the spin noise spectra of polariton lasers both below and above the laser threshold and demonstrate that it is extremely sensitive to the mean occupation number of the condensate and to the statistics of polaritons.
+Similar approach can be used for a variety of systems where condensates of spin polarized bosons interact with an incoherent reservoir.
+An appropriate example is given by magnon condensates in crystals, either strongly driven by periodic fields~\cite{demokritov} or imposed to sufficiently strong static magnetic field at a low temperature~\cite{giamarchi}.
+Here the noise is seen as fluctuations in the sample magnetization.
+The finite-temperature Bose-Einstein condensates of atoms in optical traps with the synthetic spin-orbit coupling represent another important example of direct applicability of our approach~\cite{Lin}.